fooltowise/NeroNotes/Nero's Notes/Brown and Brown - Compounder in a fragmented sector.md

 \[21\] Hoying, et al. (Nov 2014).
 Mining the Untapped Gold in SME Commercial Insurance.
 The Boston Consulting Group, 5-6.

-\[22\] In 2012, personal lines insurers GEICO, State Farm and Progressive were among the top 25 most advertised US brands, edging out [[Home Depot]] and Budweiser; this, according to the Ad Age Datacenter analysis of U.S. measured media spending from Kantar Media.
+\[22\] In 2012, personal lines insurers GEICO, State Farm and Progressive were among the top 25 most advertised US brands, edging out [[The Home Depot]] and Budweiser; this, according to the Ad Age Datacenter analysis of U.S. measured media spending from Kantar Media.

 \[23\] BRO defines small group as < 100 employees.
 Organic declines in small group have been offset by growth in its large group business.